arenas-guerrero-julian/pycottas/docs/documentation.md

 #### createID

-Compute the **id** column of a COTTA file.
+Add the **id** column to a COTTA file.
 This increases the size of the COTTA file, but it is necessary to evaluate [triple patterns](https://w3c.github.io/rdf-star/cg-spec/2021-12-17.html#dfn-triple-star-pattern) with [quoted triples](https://w3c.github.io/rdf-star/cg-spec/2021-12-17.html#dfn-quoted).
 ```bash
 python3 -m cotta createID file.cotta
 ```

 #### removeID

-Remove the **id** column of a COTTA file.
+Remove the **id** column from a COTTA file.
 This reduces the size of the COTTA file, but the  evaluation of [triple patterns](https://w3c.github.io/rdf-star/cg-spec/2021-12-17.html#dfn-triple-star-pattern) with [quoted triples](https://w3c.github.io/rdf-star/cg-spec/2021-12-17.html#dfn-quoted) is not possible.
 ```bash
 python3 -m cotta removeID file.cotta
 ```